Title

 The PNP Memorandum Circular No. 2017-074 establishes guidelines for the issuance of Permits to Transport Firearms, parts, accessories, and ammunition, ensuring regulated and secure transport while delineating responsibilities for individuals, manufacturers, and security agencies.

-Such transport must be escorted by at least two Security Guards who have a valid License to Exercise Security Profession (LESP) and possess a Special Duty Detail Order (SDDO) for the purpose.
+If transporting ten or more small arms or at least one light weapon, it must be escorted by at least two security guards with a valid License to Exercise Security Profession (LESP), and they must be covered by a Special Duty Detail Order (SDDO) for the purpose.

 Analyze Cases Smarter, Faster